It's Rush Limbaugh and the Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.

 Lo and behold, as we celebrated this 4th of July amid the debt ceiling fight, the net roots and progressive pundits suddenly discovered the Constitution's relevance in fiscal matters.

-It doesn't seem like that long ago, because it wasn't that long ago that they ridiculed the very idea of constitutional limits on Congress in economic policymaking.
+It doesn't seem like that long ago, because it wasn't that long ago, that they ridiculed the very idea of constitutional limits on Congress in economic policymaking.

-They even made fun of the Republicans' public reading of the Constitution at the beginning of the current session.
+They even made fun of the Republicans' public reading of the Constitution at the beginning of the current session of the new House rule requiring a statement of the constitutional authority for bills.

 He said it was completely unnecessary for Congress to cite constitutional justification for its actions because Article 1 of the Constitution gives Congress broad authority and leaves budgeting decisions almost entirely to the judgment of Congress.

-The left-wing blogs started out by saying that Section 4 of the 14th Amendment, the validity of the public debt of the U.S. shall not be questioned.
+The left-wing blogs started out by saying that Section 4 of the 14th Amendment, the validity of the public debt of the U.S., shall not be questioned.

 They think that makes the debt ceiling unconstitutional.

-People who were railing against the unitary executive a few years ago are now arguing if Congress doesn't give Obama what he wants, the Fourteenth Amendment gives Obama the constitutional authority to issue new debt all by himself.
+People who were railing against the unitary executive a few years ago are now arguing if Congress doesn't give Obama what he wants, the 14th Amendment gives Obama the constitutional authority to issue new debt all by himself.

 Otherwise, there wouldn't be enough money to pay the existing debt.